Mattlister/The-Monkees-Monkees/README.md

 booking button.
 Clicking on here brings up a fully functional booking form within a Modal card.
 You can add an email address, choose how many hours you'd like the band to play.
 You can choose the event such as a wedding or a party and also add extra imformation before submitting.

 Then a colourful image of the band in their youthful days stands out in the centre of the page.
-Then, there's third column with a message from the band.
+Then, there's a third column with a message from the band.
 They love to hear from their fans and using the 'Get In Touch' button, you can do that to send a message and say hello.
 Tell them how their music speaks to you and how you've been a fan of this outstanding band.
+A designed close button sits in each Modal card.
 The social media links complete the page.

 ###Touring

 This band has been touring for over 50 years and even as a twosome, they still have the passion to do it.
 The usual image spreads across the page below the Navigation bar and below the image sits 3 columns again.
 Staying consistent with the rest of the site, there's 2 paragraphs of information on each side of an image of the band playing live.
 Below the paragraphs, there's 2 Modal content buttons.
-Clicking on the 'Australian Tour Dates' button brings up a Modal card of their Australina dates and the same can be show in Blue for the 'American Tour Dates' Again, each Modal card has a blue and a green background to tie into their respective buttons and staying the same throughout the website.
+Clicking on the 'Australian Tour Dates' button brings up a Modal card of their Australian dates and the same can be seen in Blue for the 'American Tour Dates' Again, each Modal card has a blue and a green background to tie into their respective buttons and staying the same throughout the website.
 A designed close button can then be found at the bottom.